top of page

 The Panel

 The panel is a group of South African leaders from education, civil society, business, and faith sectors.
-Each member provides a unique perspective to the ever-changing education landscape.

 Join the conversation